CodeBreaker13/Network-Packet-Broker/README.md

 NetBroker is a **visual, interactive simulation** of how real network routers prioritize and manage internet traffic.
 Every time you stream Netflix, play an online game, or send a message — routers have to decide _which packet gets processed first_ when thousands arrive at once.

-This project simulates exactly that decision-making process using a **Max-Heap priority queue** built from scratch, with a live dashboard showing every inject, process, and drop in real time.
+This project simulates exactly that decision-making process using a **Max-Heap priority queue** built from scratch, with a live dashboard showing every inject, process, and drop in real time scenario.

 ---